zsidnam/music-player/README.md

 ## Try it Out

 Music Player is deployed to production through Vercel.
 Click here to try it out: https://music-player-zsidnam.vercel.app .
-(You will need a Spotify Premium account to log in).
+(You will need a Spotify account to log in).

 For best experience, please use Google Chrome.
+Note that many of the features including the in-browser web player and playback control are only available if you have a Spotify Premium account.

 ![Album Page](https://res.cloudinary.com/dtyq54zrf/image/upload/v1620950527/Music%20Player%20Album%202.png)